You can only add up to 24 vehicles to your Wishlist ( ).

 The new THINK! campaignhas been launched alongside stiffer penalties for people driving while on their phone.
 Those who are caught will now receive a £200 fine and six points on their licence – double the penalties previously.
 New drivers who break this law within two years of passing their test could even have their licence revoked entirely.

 Transport Secretary Chris Grayling said these new punishments are intended to ‘act as a strong deterrent’, but they also serve to impress on the public how dangerous it is to use a mobile phone while driving.
 That latter message is reinforced by a pair of hard-hitting videos from THINK!

 The first features three members of the Carvin family describing how their wife and mother Zoë was killed by a driver who was on his phone at the time.
 ‘It didn’t come about by accident,’ says Zoë’s husband.
 ‘It was a road crash caused by somebody doing something that he shouldn’t have been doing.’

 Driving distracted – by mobile phones, sat navs or anything else – is a relatively new menace on our roads.
 As Dr Will Murray told us last year, it has recently joined speeding, tiredness, alcohol and not wearing a seat belt as a member of the ‘Fatal Five’.
-In the Hitachi Capital Vehicle Solutions Road Safety Survey 2015/16, more than one in three drivers admitted to driving distracted.
+In our Road Safely Survey 2015/16, more than one in three drivers admitted to driving distracted.